CodeNua/eIRe/README.md

 # eIRe
+Electronic Infrared Enhancement (eIRe)

-Allows use of an Infrared Remote to control Windows applications.
+Allows use of an infrared (IR) remote to control Windows applications.